mets/METS-primer/Chapter-3.md

 The **metadata section** `<mdSec>` records metadata pertaining to the METS object as a whole or one of its components.
 The METS document can have only one metadata section.
-Multiple metadata subelements `<md>` are allowed so that descriptive metadata can be recorded for each separate item or component within the METS document.
+Multiple metadata subelements `<md>` are allowed so that metadata can be recorded for each separate item or component within the METS document.
 Metadata elements `<md>` can also be grouped inside Metadata group elements `<mdGrp>`.

 METS does not itself provide a vocabulary or syntax for encoding the included or referred metadata.
-Content guidelines are supplied by the specific descriptive standard used.
+Content guidelines are supplied by the specific standard used.
 METS does, however, provide a means for linking this metadata to the digital content of the entity and to other types of metadata related to the object, such as structural metadata.

-### Descriptive metadata elements
+### Metadata element

 A metadata element `<md>` can either wrap the metadata (mdWrap) or reference it in an external location (mdRef) or both.
-For example, a MODS record can be encoded in XML and embedded into the descriptive metadata section or a MARC record could be included in binary format.
-Alternately, the descriptive metadata section may simply identify the type of descriptive metadata it represents (MARC, EAD, etc), and point to this metadata in its external location via a URI.
+For example, a MODS record can be encoded in XML and embedded into the metadata section or a MARC record could be included in binary format.
+Alternately, the metadata section may simply identify the type of metadata it represents (for example MARC, EAD), and point to this metadata in its external location via a URI.
 This is done by the metadata Wrap `<mdWrap>` and metadata Reference `<mdRef>` elements, which are discussed in more detail below.

 #### Metadata reference